top of page

 Wild Camping Etiquette & Safety: Leave-No-Trace

 Wild camping in the UK is a rewarding and transformative experience that allows you to connect with nature in its purest form.
 However, with this freedom comes responsibility.
-Respecting nature, following the rules, and ensuring your own and others' safety are crucial components of a successful wild camping trip.
+Respecting nature, following the rules, and ensuring your own safety and that of others are crucial components of a successful wild camping trip.
 In this guide, we'll explore wild camping etiquette and safety tips to help you have a responsible and enjoyable experience in the great outdoors.

 1. The Leave No Trace Principles